 Step One: Seasoning

 Seasoning the pork belly gives it lots of extra flavor.
-We use our favorite homemade dry rub.
+We use our favorite homemade dry rub but this homemade Cajun seasoning would be amazing as well.
 I keep a container of this dry rub made up so I can use it on any type of meat or veggie I need to season.

 It has paprika, chili powder, mustard powder, onion powder and garlic powder, brown sugar, black pepper and salt.
 It’s a great addition to these pork belly bites.

 Step Two: Add to Air Fryer